apache/tvm/docs/langref/relay/type_system.rst

 Because Relay is intended as an IR we require *some* type information to provide full inference.
-We don't believe this to be an issue as many of the IR builder inferfaces require some type information, or can generate IR based on their own higher level inferences.
+We don't believe this to be an issue as many of the IR builder interfaces require some type information, or can generate IR based on their own higher level inferences.

 We view this limited shape inference as a simpler form of type inference.
 Instead of relying on an ad-hoc procedure for recovering type information from a potentially dynamic program, we apply ideas from compiler and IR design.

-Below we briefly dicsuss the different kinds of types in Relay.
+Below we briefly discuss the different kinds of types in Relay.

 =====
 Types
 =====

 Relay's type system has a "language of types" which allow us to write down the type of a Relay program.
-Below we detail the langauge of types and how we assign them to Relay programs.
+Below we detail the language of types and how we assign them to Relay programs.

 Type